Oldcastle Revolt

-The Oldcastle Revolt was a Lollard uprising directed against the Catholic Church and the English king, Henry V. The revolt was led by John Oldcastle, taking place on the night of 9/10 January 1414.
+The Oldcastle Revolt was a Lollard uprising directed against the Catholic Church and the English king, Henry V. The revolt was led by John Oldcastle, taking place on the night of 9th to the 10th of January 1414.
 The rebellion was crushed following a decisive battle on St. Giles's Fields.

 Background

 John Oldcastle was born in 1370 and in 1397 inherited his family estates, which included a manor in Almeley as well as lands in Kinnersley and Letton, Herefordshire, and property in and around Hereford.
 In July 1397, Oldcastle accompanied two Mortimer family retainers to Ireland, later serving under Roger Mortimer.
 Oldcastle was knighted in 1400, and took part in a campaign against Scotland the same year.
 In the aftermath of the 1401 outbreak of the Glyndŵr Rising, Oldcastle was appointed captain of Built and later Hay.
 In January 1404, Oldcastle briefly gained a Parliament seat representing Herefordshire, and was subsequently ordained a country bench member and, finally, sheriff.
 His loyal service during the pacification of Wales brought him 40 pounds of annuities and an additional issue of 40 marks in 1406.
 In 1408, he further increased his material wealth by marrying baroness Joan Cobham, thus inheriting lands in Norfolk, Northamptonshire, Wiltshire and Kent.

 Oldcastle's religious beliefs were considerably influenced by Lollard cleric William Swynderby, who preached in Almeley during his youth.
 Lollardy was a politico-religious movement initiated by prominent theologian John Wycliffe in the 1370s during his service in the University of Oxford.
 Lollard beliefs were outlined in the 1395 The Twelve Conclusions of the Lollards, which dealt with their opposition to capital punishment, rejection of clerical celibacy, and belief that members of the clergy should be tried by the civil courts.
 The Conclusions also rejected Christian pilgrimages and Christian art inside the churches, which were alleged to take away from focus on God during religious worship.
 Also denounced in the Conclusions were war, violence, and abortion.